SAP/transactional-storage-framework/README.md

 let container_handle = database.create_container(name, metadata, &mut journal, None).await;
 ```

+## Sequencer

+`Sequencer` defines the logical flow of time in `Database`.
+The default `Sequencer` is based on an atomic integer counter, however it is free to install a new customized `Sequencer` module, e.g., an implementation of `Vector Clock`, as long as the generated values are partially ordered.

+## Snapshot

+`Snapshot` is not a replaceable module, but the implementation is highly dependent on the `Sequencer` module.

 ## Transaction

 `Transaction` represents a set of changes made to a `Database` that can be atomically committed.
-Developers and researchers are able to add / modify / remove transactional semantics easily as the database actions are implemented in a highly flexible way.
-The logging format is not explicitly specified, and therefore developers can freely define the log structure, or even omit logging.
-The database changes made carried out by a transaction can be partially reverted by using the rewinding mechanism.
-Every change made in a transaction must be submitted, and the submitted change can be discarded without fully rolling back the transaction.
+The module cannot be replaced with a new one, however developers are able to add / modify / remove transactional semantics easily since the interface and code are simple enough to understand.

 ```rust
 use tss::Database;